 Caring for Your Air Plants

-Tillandsias grow differently than most other house plants, so they can be confusing to the beginner.
-They are really very hardy, and require much less attention than other house plants.
+Tillandsia grow differently than most other house plants, so they can be confusing to a beginner.
+They are hardy, and require much less attention than other house plants.
 The following simplifies the instruction but you can scroll down for much more specific information.

 Caring for Your Air Plants